Travel insurance for Asia

 What exactly does travel insurance cover me for?

 When looking for travel insurance for Asia, find a policy that provides coverage for:

 - Medical and health issues.
-In many parts of Asia, you may only have access to basic health care, so you’re likely to need evacuation if you need urgent medical care.
-The medical coverage provided by your insurer should include things such as emergency, inpatient and outpatient care, as well as prescriptions and surgery.
+In many parts of Asia, you may only have access to basic health care, so getting treatment if you suffer an illness or injury can be expensive.
+The medical cover provided by your insurer should include things such as emergency, inpatient and outpatient care, as well as prescriptions and surgery.

 - Property theft or loss.
-Petty crime such as theft can be widespread in some Asian countries, so you need to insure your belongings in case they are lost or stolen.
+Petty crime such as theft can be widespread in some Asian countries, so you need to insure your belongings in case they’re lost or stolen.

 - Trip interruption or cancellation.
 Delays and cancellations can and do happen, particularly in Asian countries such as mainland China, so you need coverage that will compensate you if your travel arrangements are interrupted or delayed and you suffer financially as a result.

 - Emergency medical evacuation.
-If you are badly injured or severely ill and need to be evacuated, it can cost tens and sometimes hundreds of thousands of dollars, so medical evacuation insurance is a vital part of any travel insurance policy for Asia.
+If you’re badly injured or severely ill and need to be evacuated, it can cost tens and sometimes hundreds of thousands of pounds, so medical evacuation insurance is a vital part of any travel insurance policy for Asia.

 Am I covered for food poisoning?